-- 13.6 Encouraging cycling not only makes a positive contribution to health and well-being, but also reduces pressure on existing transport systems in accordance with Policy 6.9 of the London Plan. - stores, located on the ground floor of each block.
+- 13.6 Encouraging cycling not only makes a positive contribution to health and well-being, but also reduces pressure on existing transport systems in accordance with Policy 6.9 of the London Plan. - 13.7 All of the dwellings will have access to secure cycle stores, located on the ground floor of each block.
 A total of 829 long-stay and 58 short-stay spaces will be provided for Phase 1.
 The proposed cycle storage spaces for the remaining masterplan will be in line with the requirements of the Intend to Publish London Plan Policy T5.